If your driver's license was revoked because you accumulated 12 or

 || 24 month waiting period|

 The waiting period starts on the day that you turn in your driver's license after it has been revoked, or the date of revocation, whichever is later.
-You must turn in your most recently issued license.
+You must turn in your most recently issued license to begin getting credit towards your suspension or revocation.

 What do I need to do?

 After you have completed the application for driver's license reinstatement, return it to the MVA’s Driver Wellness and Safety Division along with the appropriate application fee.
 Upon receipt of the application and fee, there will be a final ruling on the reinstatement of your driver's license and you will be sent a letter either granting or denying reinstatement.
-If you are granted reinstatement of your driver's license, take the letter to any full service MVA branch office and apply for a new license.
+You may be given a driving restriction such as alcohol and/or an Interlock restriction as part of the reinstatement approval process.
+If you are granted reinstatement of your driver's license, take the letter to your appointment at any full service MVA branch office and apply for a new license.
 You may be required to take the law, vision and/or driving skills tests again.
 In addition, you will be subject to all MVA eligibility requirements.

 - There is a fee for reinstating a driver's license that was revoked because of an alcohol-related offense.